AutomateThePlanet/Bellatrix-JavaScript-Documentation/docs/general-information/usage.md

 Simple Installation
 ------------------
 1. Download the BELLATRIX projects as a zip file from the Code green button in the right corner.
 2. Unzip it.
-Open BELLATRIX-Java in IntelliJ
+Open BELLATRIX-JavaScript in Visual Studio Code.
-3. Open one of the preconfigured modules.
-It works for both JUnit and TestNG without additional configuration.
+3. Open terminal and type `npm ci` in the root of the project.

-4. Run the sample tests.
+4. In order to run the sample tests, navigate to the example folder with terminal and type `npm run test`.
 5. You can try to write a simple test yourself.
 6. For an in-depth revision of all framework features you can check the [**official documentation**](http://docs.javascript.bellatrix.solutions/web-automation/)